 - To be given a prescription for a topical antiseptic cream to be applied after treatment.

-- To avoid direct sun exposure for at least one week following all laser hair removal procedures.
+- An advice to avoid direct sun exposure for at least one week following all laser hair removal procedures.

 Source: ASDS – American Society for dermatologic Surgery